 I'm playing on Poker Stars, $25 NL.

 A player I'm targeting raises to .50.
 That's what he's raised to every hand.
-So even though I don't have that7-lg great of a hand - it's exactly the kind of hand, in fact, I would pitch if a tighter player raised - I call.
+So even though I don't have that great of a hand - it's exactly the kind of hand, in fact, I would pitch if a tighter player raised - I call.

 Everyone else folds.
 Even better.
 An easily dominated Ace is not the kind I want to play against more than one player.